LittleRangiferTarandus/parsnip-kit/wiki/jp/common/types.md

 ```
 # Tail

-Returns the last element of array type.
+Returns the last element of tuple type.

 > Added in v0.0.1